 DPNM Goals and Priorities

 DPNM is excited to be taking proactive steps to make the delegate selection process as fair and accessible as possible.
-As part of reaching that goal, DPNM is conducting a 33 county outreach plan and implementing an ambitious diversity initiative that goes above and beyond DNC requirements.
+As part of reaching that goal, DPNM has conducted a 33 county outreach plan and implemented an ambitious diversity initiative that goes above and beyond DNC requirements.

 As part of the delegate selection process, DPNM aims to engage new voters and those who have not been involved with the party in the past in order to give everyone a chance to engage in the democratic process.

-DPNM will be working to educate as many people as possible about the delegate selection process and the necessary steps to become a delegate.
-We will be providing potential delegates with sample application materials, fundraising tips, and presidential outreach opportunities.
-We will also make a variety of informational materials available, both online and in physical copies.
+DPNM has worked to educate as many people as possible about the delegate selection process and the necessary steps to become a delegate.
+We have provided potential delegates with sample application materials, fundraising tips, and presidential outreach opportunities.
+We have also made a variety of informational materials available, both online and as physical copies.

 The Delegate Selection Process